diablodale/dp.docs/docs/_max/attributes/transcoder.md

 ### Nvidia nvJPEG decoder (removed) {#nvidia}

-> :warning: This Nvidia nvJPEG decoder is deprecated and was removed in plugin v1.3.2023.
+> ⚠️ The Nvidia nvJPEG decoder is deprecated and was removed in plugin v1.3.2023.
 > It did not show significant benefits during testing when compared to other decoders.

 An optional color decoder could be enabled when an Azure Kinect sensor